microsoft/frontend-bootcamp/step1-07/demo/README.md

 ### Writing TodoListItemProps

 Jumping down to the TodoListItem, as we start to write the TodoListItemProps we realize that two of the props, `label` and `completed` have already been defined in the `TodoItem` interface in `TodoApp.types`.
-So in the same way we can reuse individual types (`FilterTypes`), we can reuse, and extend upon entire interfaces.
+So in the same way we can reuse individual types (`FilterTypes`), and extend upon entire interfaces.

 ```tsx
 interface TodoListItemProps extends TodoItem {